 See how the world-class, water centric city has become the center of U.S. water technology innovation here.

 The Water Council defines water technology as solutions that address water quality and quantity for water users.

 The U.S. Small Business Administration defines clusters as geographic concentrations of organically interconnected small, medium and large businesses, universities, non-governmental organizations, and economic development organizations in a particular field.
 Cluster activities increase opportunities for these segments to participate and promote innovation, identify research, create jobs and attract capital within a particular industry and generally enhance regional economic growth.

-Facilities housing water-centric research facilities for universities, existing water-related companies and accelerator space for new, emerging water technology companies.
+Facility housing research labs and office space for universities, existing water-related companies and accelerator space for new, emerging water technology companies from around the world.
 Learn More

 17 acres (6.9 hectares) known as Reed Street Yards in downtown Milwaukee dedicated to mixed-use urban office, educational, research and technology focused on the international water industry.
 Learn More

 Nation’s first school dedicated to the study of freshwater at the University of Wisconsin-Milwaukee and one of the best water-focused research facilities in the world.
 Learn More

 Wisconsin has a special mix of people, location, industry, history and values that made Milwaukee and the state places that think about, know about and care about water.
 It will come as no surprise that Milwaukee has a profound future around water technology because of its rich history that is deeply centered on water.
 The common thread: we must work together to solve issues confronting water quality and quantity.